What is Directed Self-Placement?

 Why was Directed Self-Placement developed?

 English professors know that timed writing tests often do not accurately represent a complete picture of a student’s abilities and needs.
 Therefore, in order to help you understand which first-year composition/reading course is right for you, the English Department at Sonoma State has designed the Directed Self-Placement (DSP) activity.
 DSP will allow you to get a preview of first-year composition/reading courses, hear from students who have taken these courses, and learn what English professors expect of incoming students.
 We know that when students make an informed choice about their first-year English placement, they experience greater investment in their education and higher success in their DSP-chosen course.

 Who is expected to do DSP?

-DSP is required of all incoming students, except those who
+DSP is expected of all incoming students, except those who:

 - earned a score of 3 or above on either the AP exam for English Language and Composition or English Literature and Composition; or

 - took a college-level English course that meets GE Area A2 and earned a C- or better.

 Please note: Students who are exempt from the Early Start English program are not exempt from participating in Directed Self-Placement, unless the student is exempt by either option above.

 What are the 5 steps of DSP?